-3.9 Completion of the Youth Behavioral Evaluation
+4.9 Completion of the Youth Behavioral Evaluation

-The YBE will be completed at the time when sufficient information has been collected and/or at any point in time during the life of the case where a new request for or referral for Youth Services is received and the new information is sufficient enough to suggest that a new assessment is required.
-The completion of the YBE requires the worker to take the following actions.
+The Youth Behavioral Evaluation will be completed at the time when sufficient information has been collected and/or at any point in time during the life of the case where a new request for or referral for Youth Services is received and the new information is sufficient enough to suggest that a new assessment is required.
+The completion of the Youth Behavioral Evaluation within 15 days of the referral requires the Worker to take the following actions.